ancakurian/sampling/a2_questionnaire_design_part_a.md

-Describe your target population, sampling frame, sampling units, and observational units: target population: Canadians who have the age to vote, meet the legal requirements to vote, and are registered voters with the party, from all provinces and territories. sampling units: all respondents who qualified for the questionnaire and return the answers in the time frame given, as the electoral event is one month away. sampling frame: voters who are selected to answer the questionnaire. sampling strategy: the campaign team selects 5% voters from their national database based on postal code (urban and rural areas), age (4 different age groups) and gender.
+Describe your target population, sampling frame, sampling units, and observational units: target population: Canadians who have the age to vote, meet the legal requirements to vote, and are registered voters with the party, from all provinces and territories. sampling units: all respondents who qualified for the questionnaire and return the answers in the time frame given, as the electoral event is one month away. observational units: the individuals within the survey population who recieve the questionnaire. sampling frame: the list of all voters' emails who are qualified for the questionnaire. sampling strategy: the campaign team selects 5% voters from their national database based on postal code (urban and rural areas), age (4 different age groups) and gender.
 Once the strata are created, 15% of answers are randomly selected from each strata to create the sample and analyze the results.
 ```